 Doc likes Steampunk because it’s a fascinating mix of eclectic characterizations from the past, imagination, creativity, modern trends and futuristic speculation.
 It fits perfectly with his view of tech, prosperity, Conservative American traditions, and civilized behavior.

-Doc usually uses his given name of Rob Reilly when signing checks and legal documents.
+Doc uses his given name, Rob Reilly, when signing checks and legal documents.